• Home /

 The USDA mortgage is a no-money-down loan backed by the U.S. Department of Agriculture (USDA).
 The loan’s official name is the Section 502 mortgage, named for the section of the Housing Act of 1949, which outlines the program’s rules and regulations.

 The USDA loan is for modest buyers of modest homes in non-urban parts of the nation.
-USDA mortgages tend to be less expensive than other types of mortgages and, when mortgage rates drop, USDA loans can be refinanced inexpensively.
+USDA mortgages tend to be less expensive than other types of mortgages, and when mortgage rates drop, USDA loans can be refinanced inexpensively.

 The main benefits of a USDA mortgage include: